PonderSlime/Motivational-Quotes-Browser-Extention/README.md

 # Motivational Quotes Chrome Extention
-This is my unsuccesful browser extention that adds motivational quotes to the new tab screen!
+Here from High Seas?
+THe demo link won't let me have the repo download link, so you wil have to download it manually 😔 This is my unsuccesful browser extention that adds motivational quotes to the new tab screen!
 It does work though!
 Installation instructions: